-IEQ assessments in 2011 resulted in significant repairs to the building infrastructure of building 4 during summer 2011.
-A repair and upgrade plan is currently in place for building 24 that is anticipated to be completed by summer 2012.
-Action plans are being developed for any buildings where challenging IEQ conditions have been identified.
+On a positive note, repairs and upgrades to windows and wall spaces for building 24 were completed in summer 2012 that improved IEQ conditions.
+Action plans are being developed for buildings where challenging IEQ conditions have been identified.
 These action plans included remodeling custodial closets, repairing roof leaks, replacing damaged ceiling tiles, repair and maintenance of plumbing fixtures, painting shelving surfaces, replacing and cleaning carpets and baseboards, and disinfecting surfaces wherever necessary.
 The College's FMP Department now recommends alternatives to carpet, and replacement of carpet for all building upgrades and remodels.
 All air handling system filters are replaced in all buildings on a regular schedule as part of the routine maintenance for these systems.

-The physical sensitivities of people to temperature and airborne particles differ considerably, and 40 year-old (plus) buildings usually have at least a few rooms that present IEQ circumstances which may challenge some sensitive people.
+The physical sensitivities of people to temperature and airborne particles differ considerably and 40 year-old (plus) buildings usually have at least a few rooms that present IEQ circumstances which may challenge some sensitive people.
 When a room at Lane is reported to have an indoor environmental quality problem, the Facilities Management and Planning Department acts promptly to inspect and test for potential IEQ contaminants, identify any problems, and remedy challenging circumstances.
 Spaces are vacated quickly when needed.
 Areas will only be reoccupied after corrections have been completed and test results indicate that the IEQ is improved and within accepted limits.
 In some cases, portable high efficiency particulate air (HEPA) filtration units are purchased and installed in offices occupied by those with hyperallergenic environmental air sensitivities.
 These units have direct digital sensors that control the fan speed directly to maintain an optimal filtration level.